+'''

 lsdef -t policy -l

+'''

-You may need to add additional policy definitions.
-For example, you will need a policy for the hostname that was used when xCAT was installed.
+If you are using SSH as you remote shell it would be good to check if you have the correct policy defined.
+You will need a policy for the hostname that was used when the ssh keys were created.
 To find out what this was you can run: